josorioromero/game-of-drones/README.md

 You'll be redirected to your browser `http://localhost:3000/home`

+PS: If you want to run the tests for the `client` project, then go to the client folder and run `npm test`

 The client project was bootstraped using the amazing [Create React App](https://github.com/facebookincubator/create-react-app) tool.

 H4pp1 C0d1ng